marcglasberg/fast_immutable_collections/README.md

 }
 ```

-Note: The `IMapOfSets` configuration (`ConfigMapOfSets.allowEmptySets`)
+Note: The `IMapOfSets` configuration (`ConfigMapOfSets.removeEmptySets`)
-lets you choose if empty sets should be removed or not.
+lets you choose if empty sets should be automatically removed or not.
-In the above example, this would mean allowing courses with no students,
+In the above example, this would mean removing the course automatically when the last student leaves,
-or else removing the course automatically when the last student leaves.
+or else allowing courses with no students.

 ```dart
 /// Using the default configuration: Empty sets are removed.